samhains/samhains.github.io/blog/_posts/studio/2018-01-30-identity-theft-disappearing-internet.md

 ![](https://images-na.ssl-images-amazon.com/images/I/61dwPV5niOL._SY355_.jpg))

-The users face and voice is captured from the tests and projected onto mannequin faces.
-The users face and voice are contorted and stolen.
+The face and voice data captured from the tests are projected onto mannequin faces.
+The users face and voice have been stolen and are now being contorted.
 They watch themselves in a performance that they did not authorize.
 They watch themselves behave like a 'buffoon' to an applauding, simulated audience.

 The audience members applaud with the mindless cruelty of a nightmare.
-Their faces, and contorted smiles are stolen from other visitors who have come before them.
+Their contorted smiles are stolen from other visitors who have come before them.

 ![](https://i.ytimg.com/vi/-l1EbxZNBfU/maxresdefault.jpg)
 _Jean-Paul Gaultier Exhibit at N.G.V, 2014_